machine1337/win-rat/README.md

 # Note:

-    This RAT open a CMD shell in Attacker System So Its better to learn CMD commands before running this script.
+    This RAT opens a CMD shell in Attacker System So Its better to learn CMD commands before running this script.

 # Installation: